We chatted with Catherine O' Keefe of The Wellness Warrior about the symptoms of perimenopause you may not know about or talk about

 Catherine is Ireland's first perimenopause coach and is herself on the rollercoaster ride that is perimenopause.
-In her quest to feel better, she researched and experimented with ways that would optimise her general health and emotional wellbeing at a time when both can be an all-time low.
+In her quest to feel better, she researched and experimented with ways that would optimise her general health and emotional wellbeing at a time when both can be at an all-time low.

 Perimenopause has a total of 34 defined symptoms.
-These include hot flashes, breast tenderness, fatigue, lower sex drive, worse premenstrual syndrome and trouble sleeping.
+These include hot flashes, breast tenderness, fatigue, lower sex drive, intense premenstrual syndrome and trouble sleeping.
 I was eager to ask Catherine about whether or not there were certain symptoms which women don't know about or don't talk about.
 Unsurprisingly, there were.

 These are four major signs Catherine says could indicate perimenopause.